Yahweasel/nodejs-server-pages/README.md

 ## include, compile, and module

-`await include(filename)` includes the NJSP file named by `filename`, searched in the directory of the current file.
+`await include(filename, [args])` includes the NJSP file named by `filename`, searched in the directory of the current file.
 Note that you can include normal JavaScript files with `require` instead; this is only for NJSP files.
 This behaves like `require`, insofar as it returns (a Promise which resolves to) an object, set by `module.exports` in the NJSP file referenced.
+Optional further arguments may be provided to `include`, and if provided, will be available in the included code in `arguments[1]` and further.

 `compile(filename)` parses and compiles `filename` into an asynchronous function in the same way as `include`, but does not run it.
 Note, however, that